albertotamajo/Computer-Vision-Courseworks/README.md

 # Computer-Vision-Courseworks
-This repository contains both Specifications and Handins for the **COMP3204- Computer Vision** courseworks
+This repository contains both Specifications and Handins for the **COMP3204-Computer Vision** courseworks